Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 sample values except for the last ones.
 This is an important difference to the real-time signal processing in SuperCollider, for example.
 In FScape, signals can have finite durations, and UGens do not have to output the same number of values as they take as their inputs.
-It is easier to view signals in FScape as if they were collection of numbers, on which one can perform typical collection operations such as truncating the sequence, sorting or reversing it, etc. This has some consequences for the design of programs to avoid that the signal flow "gets stuck", as we shall see soon.
+It is easier to view signals in FScape as if they were collections of numbers, on which one can perform typical collection operations such as truncating the sequence, sorting or reversing it, etc. This has some consequences for the design of programs to avoid that the signal flow "gets stuck", as we shall see soon.